JuanBeltrame/HTML-and-CSS-Practice/README.md

-# Html & CSS Practice
+# Html & Css Practice

 This repository contains various exercises and projects to practice and improve skills in HTML and CSS.
 It is designed for experimenting with layouts, styling techniques, and modern web development best practices.